RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 ==================

 ## UART serial receiver
-The serial receiver module is based on a design made using a Moore state machine.
+The serial receiver module is based on a design made using a Moore state machine and it was provided to the design team by the design manager.
 The purpose of the module is to allow for the correct sequencing and addressing of the data.
-The change in states are dependent
+The module functions by using a synchronous high active reset.
+This state machine directly communicates with the other state machine present on the project directly via the data valid signal, signalling that the data has arrived.

 ![Implemented Serial Receiver File - Schematic](images/serial_rx.png){width=80%}